 Data suggest 2020 could be worse—particularly because of Covid-19

 Breaking the destructive cycle of addiction is complex and difficult, but it can be done.
 But it can not be done alone.
 It can not be done without outside help.
-As Albert Einstein is famously quoted, “We cannot solve our problems with the same thinking we used when we created them.”
+As Albert Einstein is famously quoted in saying, “We cannot solve our problems with the same thinking we used when we created them.”

 SAMHSA’s (Substance Abuse and Mental Health Services Administration) National Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.